Road humps (sleeping policemen) and 'speed visor' technology.

 These photographs were taken on 21 June 2003.
 Traffic density was light and vehicle speeds were generally above 30 mph (often well above).
 From a selection of 40 vehicles, only 8 traversed the humps without deviating to the middle of the road to avoid them.
 Two sets of humps are shown.
 In one set the humps are separated by a single white line, in the other by a hatched area.
 Because the hatched area is bounded by broken white lines it is not an offence to cross into it (although you must do so with 'due care').
 In no cases were there any parked cars that could have given drivers an excuse to drive in the middle of the road.

 Straight down the middle!
 In both directions, drivers simply avoid the humps in Waterleat Ave by travelling in the middle of the road.
-The author's car (shown parked) is sufficiently far away not to have influenced driver behaviour.

 A short distance away the road is wider.
 The central hatched area acts as a magnet for saloon cars and 4x4 vehicles alike.
 The risk of head-on collisions is increased because drivers travelling in both directions try to use the same piece of road.
 The potential for vehicles to swerve and mount the kerb is also increased.
 At least the horse(s) had a smooth ride - and travelling quite fast!
+The design of these humps was modified following publication of this webpage.

 Road humps in Sidmouth, England: experience around Manstone.

 The Manstone area of Sidmouth comprises a large council estate (many houses are now privately owned) and a large adjoining private estate.
 Many young people live in the area - in sharp contrast to most areas of Sidmouth.
 The area suffers the usual problems of high density estates having inadequate provision for off-street parking.
 Speed humps were installed in c.
 2002 as a part of 'improvements' connected with development of a new Lidl supermarket.
-Again, these are of the prefabricated rubber section type.
+Again, these were of the prefabricated rubber section type.
 Being of similar dimensions to those described above in Honiton and Derby they are 'severe' in their treatment of car suspension systems.

 However, in this scheme they are positioned so that even when a car is travelling in the middle of the road at more than about 5 mph, occupants cannot avoid a severe jolt.
 Very large vehicles (fire engines etc) can straddle the humps and pass over at speed, except when parked cars make diversions necessary - and in this area that is most of the time!
 Some types of cars can also travel over these humps at high speed and suffer little deflection.